HELPS FROM ARTICLES AND CONFERENCE NOTES

 ©2017 by Donald R. Snow

-this class and related articles, all with active Internet links, are on
+The notes for this class and related articles, all with active Internet links, are on my website

 WELCOME AND INTRODUCTION

-- Instructors are Donald R. Snow ( firstname.lastname@example.org
+- Instructor is Donald R. Snow ( firstname.lastname@example.org

 - These notes, with active Internet links and other related